Lattice physics approaches for neural networks: Theoretical insights

 \subsubsection{Renormalization}

-To link theory with experimental observations, we apply a simple renormalization \cite{DiCastro1969,Wilson1983} scheme based on Franchini 2023\cite{Franchini2023}.
-For more formal details, please refer to section 3 of Franchini 2023\cite{Franchini2023} and section 3 of Bardella et al. 2024\cite{BardellaLFT2024}.
+To link theory and experimental observations we apply a simple renormalization \cite{DiCastro1969,Wilson1983} scheme based on Franchini 2023\cite{Franchini2023}.
+For more formal details, please refer to section 3 and 4 of Franchini 2023\cite{Franchini2023} and section 4 of Bardella et al. 2024\cite{BardellaLFT2024}.
 Following the main text, let us indicate a cubic lattice with $\mathbb{L}_{3}$ and with $z$ ($xyz\in\mathbb{L}_{3}$) the average height from the surface of the cortex at which a given cortical layer is located.
 Let $xy$ be the position of the center of gravity of the cortical minicolumn section in the horizontal plane.
 To model the minicolumn layers, we will define a partition of the space $\mathbb{R}^{3}$ into volumes of equal size according to the lattice cells.
 To simplify, we will approximate the cortical minicolumns as square-based minicolumns.
-Moreover, we use an euclidean reference frame to allow comparisons with existing histological, fMRI, and other structural data\cite{Breitenberg}.
-Also, this may help highlighting effects due to a possible euclidean topology of correlations\cite{Buzsaki2012}.
+We remark that we use an euclidean reference frame to allow comparisons with existing histological, fMRI, and other structural data\cite{Breitenberg}.
+However, note that the underlying Euclidean geometry does not, in principle, restrict the LFT parameters.
+Also, this may help highlight effects due to possible correlations with Euclidean topology\cite{Buzsaki2012}.
 The layers of the minicolumns are thus represented by the lattice cells

 Now, calling $v\left(i\right)\in\mathbb{R}^{3}$ the position of the $i-$th neuron (possibly of its cell body), we can group by the volume in which they are located

 Each of these groups of neurons will have its own associated kernel